What is FEMA?

 In 1934, authority was given to the Bureau of Public Roads to fund the reconstruction of highways and bridges damaged by natural disasters.
 Another Act known as the Flood Control Act was passed.
 It gave the US Army Corps of Engineers extensive authority to implement flood control projects.
 However, there were some lapses and problems plaguing the effective utilization of this piecemeal approach.
 It calls for the need for a legislation to enhance greater cooperation between government agencies.

 Massive disasters were recorded in the 1960s and early 1970s, which led to the formation of the Federal Disaster Assistance Administration.
-It is an agency established within the Department of Housing and Urban Development (HUD).
+It is an agency established by the Department of Housing and Urban Development (HUD).
 However, the impact of other natural disasters such as the hurricane Carla in 1962, the San Fernando earthquake in 1971 and hurricane Agnes in 1972, led to more agitation for a better agency.
 There were calls to decrease the numbers of agencies task with disaster management, President Jimmy Carter was asked to centralize federal emergency functions.
 These led to an executive order in 1979 creating the Federal Emergency Management Agency (FEMA).

 The first director of FEMA was John Macy.

-Mission of the agency
+The mission of the agency

 FEMA’s mission is to support first responders and citizen of the United States.
 To help build and improve the capability to prepare for, respond to, protect against, recover from and mitigate all forms of hazards.